Accounting officer: role and responsibilities

 In summary:

-• This role is all about financial accountability and keeping proper financial records
+• This role is about financial accountability and keeping proper financial records

 Responsibilities

-Be personally responsible to parliament, and to the ESFA's accounting officer, for the financial resources under the trust’s control Be able to assure parliament, and the public, of high standards of management of public funds, particularly: Value for money –
+Be personally responsible to Parliament, and to the DfE's accounting officer, for the financial resources under the trust’s control Be able to assure Parliament, and the public, of high standards of management of public funds, particularly: Value for